MikeDigitize/JSFundamentals/README.md

 ```

-Your data and data operators are described either as variables or functions.
+Data and data operators are described either as variables or functions.
 The compiler determines function availability in the same way it does with variables, so functions declared within functions are not available outside of their parent.
 Functions can be written either as declarations or expressions, the difference between the two is in the way the compiler handles them (explained later).

 ```javascript
 // declaration